Nordia Witter: Professional life

-In 2003, Nordia left Jamaica to pursue her second lifelong passion in fashion and had plans to attend the London College of Fashion so she could work toward her dream of becoming a fashion designer.
-During her stay in London, she was fortunate enough to meet influential people in the film and music industries, including Rod MacSween from International Talent Booking.
+In 2003, Witter left Jamaica to pursue her second lifelong passion in fashion and had plans to attend the London College of Fashion so she could work toward her dream of becoming a fashion designer.
+During her stay in London, she met influential people in the film and music industries, including Rod MacSween from International Talent Booking.

 During this time, she got reengaged in the music industry and realized that it had always been her first love.
-She grew up in a musical background so music was always at her core.
 Her first time to get behind a microphone in a studio was actually during her visit to the U.K. in the early 2000s.

 One morning, she woke to a devastating phone call, learning that her brother had been killed.
 Without hesitation, she immediately packed her things and returned to Jamaica.
 While being back home, she was introduced in 2003 by a mutual friend of singer Peter Lloyd who then introduced her to a girl group/ band called MBC managed and produced by Computer Paul at his Boot Camp Studio located in Harbor View.
 She stayed in the band for a short while and made several appearances both on TV and at local stage shows.

 After her time spent with the band, she decided to give her career in music another try.
-Nordia had the good fortune of being introduced to the UIM Recording Studio where she recorded her first single.
-The studio is owned by brothers Blacka Diamond and Andrew Blacks, and located in Stony Hill, which is a neighborhood close to where she grew up.
+Nordia was introduced to the UIM Recording Studio where she recorded her first single.
+The studio is owned by brothers Blacka Diamond and Andrew Blacks and located in Stony Hill, which is a neighborhood close to where she grew up.
 She was then introduced to Cecil Collins who became her manager.
 Nordia was soon signed to the Canadian label Cesoul Music.
 During this time, she shot the video for her single "Be Alone Tonight" which quickly topped charts both locally and internationally.

 In 2004, she met Jon Baker, Music Executive Producer, owner of the Geejam Collection, Geejam Studios, and founder of the successful Gee Street Music label from the ‘90s, whom she introduced to her manager.
 Baker was also one of the producers of Jamaica's extremely popular "Rising Stars" TV show.